jgarc172/code-practice/Preparation/3-operators-control.md

 Here is a list of some of the common control structures.
 An attempt to define their function signature is provided.
 For example, the `if` control structure can be viewed as a function that takes a boolean value and exectues the next statements if the value is true:

 ```
-if     : boolean -> execution
+if     : boolean -> execute the next block of statements if true
-for    : integer, boolean -> repeat execution
+for    : boolean -> repeat execution of next block of statements if true
+while  : boolean -> repeat execution of next block of statements if true
-switch :
+switch :  (ToDo)
 ```